AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Customizing the Debugger
 ========================

-GPS is a high-level interface to several debugger backends, in particular gdb.
-Each back end has its own strengths, but you can enhance the command line interface to these backends through GPS, using Python.
+GPS is a high-level interface to several debugger backends, in particular `gdb`.
+Each back end has its own advantages, but you can enhance the command line interface to these backends through GPS by using Python.

-This section will provide a small such example.
-The idea is to provide the notion of "alias" in the debugger console.
-For example, this can be used so that you type "foo", and this really executes a longer command, like displaying the value of a variable with a long name.
+This section provide a small such example.
+The goal is to provide the notion of "alias" in the debugger console.
+For example, this can be used so that you if type "foo", this really executes a longer command, like displaying the value of a variable with a long name.

-`gdb` already provides this feature through the `define` keywords, but we will in fact rewrite that feature in terms of python.
+`gdb` already provides this feature through the `define` keywords, but here we implement that feature using python in GPS.

-GPS provides an extensive Python API to interface with each of the running debugger.
-In particular, it provides the function "send", which can be used to send a command to the debugger, and get its output, and the function "set_output", which can be used when you implement your own functions.
+GPS provides an extensive Python API to interface with each of the running debuggers.
+In particular, it provides the function "send", used to send a command to the debugger and get its output, and the function "set_output", used when you implement your own functions.

 It also provides, through `hook`, the capability to monitor the state of the debugger back-end.
-In particular, one such hook, `debugger_command_action_hook` is called when the user has typed a command in the debugger console, and before the command is executed.
+In particular, one such hook, `debugger_command_action_hook` is called when the user typed a command in the debugger console and before the command is executed.
 This can be used to add your own commands.
 The example below uses this hook.

 .. highlight:: python